Alarm Grows In France Over Anti-Semitic Violence

 Dalil Boubakeur, the head of Paris' Grand Mosque, said in a statement that the manifesto "subjected French Muslims and French Islam to an unbelievable and unfair trial" and warned that it "creates a clear risk of pitching religious communities against one another."

-Calling today's anti-Semitism "Muslim anti-Semitism" is turning the problem around, says Karim Amellal, a French-Algerian academic who teaches courses examining inequality and multiculturalism at France's prestigious Sciences Po University.
+Calling today's anti-Semitism "Muslim anti-Semitism" is turning the problem around, says Karim Amellal, a French-Algerian academic who teaches courses examining inequality and multiculturalism at France's prestigious Paris Institute of Political Studies, known as Sciences Po.

 "It's an anti-Semitism of ignorance, poverty and the ghetto," he says.
 "And it just so happens that most of the people living in these kinds of neighborhoods are Muslims."

 Amellal runs a website called What the Fake that tries to debunk conspiracy theories and fight against radicalization.
-The 39-year-old academic has been tasked by President Emmanuel Macron to lead a government-sponsored effort to counter racism and anti-Semitism on the Web in France.
+The 39-year-old academic has been tasked by Macron with leading a government-sponsored effort to counter racism and anti-Semitism on the Web in France.

-Amellal says in cut-off and isolated neighborhoods, where generation upon generation seems trapped, there's a real sentiment that they've been humiliated and abandoned by the French republic.
+Amellal says in cut off and isolated neighborhoods, where generation upon generation seems trapped, there's a real sentiment that they've been humiliated and abandoned by the French republic.
 The anti-Semitism is strong because young people are looking for a scapegoat, he says.
 And they identify with Palestinians.

-"They think, 'Oh, they're like us and we are like them; we are both humiliated, relegated and ghettoized,'" says Amellal.
+"They think, 'Oh, they're like us and we are like them; we are both humiliated, relegated and ghettoized,' " says Amellal.
 "And of course they're not in the same situation at all.
 But they feel like victims, and this creates an identity.
 And the enemy that jumps out is Israel, and that includes Jews in France."

 The Middle East conflict reverberates strongly in France, which is home to the largest Muslim and Jewish communities in Europe.